emirsahin1/wxImagePanel/README.md

 - Capable of loading images in various formats (bitmap, file, raw data etc.).
 - Built in loading screen when loading an image (turned off by default).

+**DEPENDENCY NOTE: Some of the loading functions require the stb_image.h file.
+If you have no intentions of using those functions, you may remove the stb header file completely.**

 ## Usage
-Simply include the imagePanel header file and use the imagePanel like any other wxWidgets panel.
+Simply include the imagePanel header file in your project and use the imagePanel like any other wxWidgets panel.

   Simple Example Usage: